afsc-assessments/ebswp_2023/doc/EBSpollock.md

 2018    &   In-river estimates of Chinook salmon (three river index) fell below the threshold and therefore a lower PSC limit applies (from a performance standard of 47,491 to 33,318 and a PSC limit from 60,000 to 45,000 Chinook salmon overall).
 Additionally, squid have been recategorized as an ecosystem component.  \\
 2019    &   Some pollock sectors experienced high bycatch levels for chum and Chinook salmon and also for sablefish.\\
 2020    &   Bycatch rates unusually high again for sablefish.
 Herring PSC occurred in the A season and triggered area closures that will persist into 2021.
 Salmon bycatch rates (relative to hours fished) was lower than last year for both chum and Chinook. \\
+2021    &   Bycatch rates for sablefish and herring moderate (but above average).
+Chinook salmon bycatch rates (relative to hours fished) was lower than last year but there was a marked increase in the rate for chum salmon (2nd highest since 1991).
+In-river estimates of Chinook salmon (three river index) fell below the threshold and therefore a lower PSC limit applies (from a performance standard of 47,491 to 33,318 and a PSC limit from 60,000 to 45,000 Chinook salmon overall).  \\
 \hline
 \end{tabular}
 \end{table}